 Step 3: Moisturise, applying a moisturiser can be quite difficult as it can be hard to get to the skin through your beard, using a beard oil is much easier and more effective.
 Oil will nourish the hair and hydrate the skin which can prevent future flaking.

 And that’s it, as easy as 1,2,3.
-Follow these steps and you’ll be dandruff free.
-For some, beard dandruff isn’t an issue because they’re struggling to grow a beard – if this is the case for you take a look at our beard transplant treatments or contact us today to see how we might be able to help.
+Follow these steps and you’ll know how to stop beard dandruff.
+For some, the fluff isn’t an issue because they’re struggling to grow a beard – if this is the case for you take a look at our beard transplant treatments or contact us today to see how we might be able to help.